gxwangdi/Leetcode/161-One-Edit-Distance/README.md

 	  s: a   b c
 	  t: a D b c

-It asks for exactly one edit distance, not less than one edit distance.
+It asks for exactly one edit distance, not less than one edit distance !